wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 ### Basic Facts of Wi-Fi Channelization

 Many PicoScenes users are confused about how to correctly specify Wi-Fi channels for COTS NICs and SDR devices.
-We create a big table [Wi-Fi Channelization](channels.md) for reference.
+We created a comprehensive table [Wi-Fi Channelization](channels.md) for reference.

 ## ISAC Research using NI USRP or HackRF One SDR